 The cost of this service is included in the JD CAS subscription fee.
 A foreign credential evaluation will be completed by the American Association of Collegiate Registrars and Admissions Officers (AACRAO), which will be incorporated into your JD CAS law school report.

 Questions can be directed to LSAC at 215-968-1001, or LSACINFO@LSAC.org

 All applicants must meet the requirements of the Graduate College as well as those at ASU Law.
 If English is not your native language, and you have not completed a bachelor’s degree or higher at a regionally accredited institution in the United States, you must provide evidence of English proficiency as indicated by acceptable scores.
-Most competitive applicants should have a TOEFL score of at or near 600 (pBT) or 90 (iBT), an IELTS score of at or near 7.0.
+Most competitive applicants should have a TOEFL score of at or near 600 (pBT) or 90 (iBT), a IELTS score of at or near 7.0, a Pearson Test of English (PTE) score of at least 65, or a Duolingo test score at or near 115.
 Exceptional candidates with relevant experience and background who have scores slightly below the thresholds above will also be considered.

 ASU's institutional code is 4007.

 ASU's institutional code is 4007.
 LSAC's TOEFL code for the JD Credential Assembly Service is 8395.
 Your score will be included in the Foreign Credential Evaluation document that will be included in your JD CAS law school report.